kkoltun/dev_notes/algorithms/graphs/bfs.md

 * computes distance (smallest number of edges) from `s` to each reachable vertex;
 * produces "breadth-first tree" with root `s` that contains all reachable vertices.

+**BFS runs in time linear to the size of the adjacency-list representation of G.**

 ## Mechanics

 *As in CLRS we distinguish white, gray and black vertices to enhance understandability of the algorithm.*